Lindsey Vonn crashes early in Olympic downhill; airlifted off mountain

 Lindsey Vonn’s Winter Olympic dream ended in screams of pain after she crashed out of the women’s downhill, failing in her audacious bid to medal in her favoured discipline at the Milan-Cortina Games.

-Vonn’s United States (USA) teammate and world champion Breezy Johnson won the race to claim gold on Sunday.
+The American’s teammate and world champion, Breezy Johnson, won the race to claim gold on Sunday.

+- list 3 of 4Faheem leads Pakistan to nervy win over Netherlands in T20 World Cup opener

+- list 4 of 4Super Bowl drives economic boon in the US ahead of game

-Germany’s Emma Aicher took the silver medal, 0.04 of a second slower, and Italy’s home favourite Sofia Goggia had to settle for bronze, according to provisional results.
+Germany’s Emma Aicher, just 0.04 seconds slower, took the silver medal, and Italy’s home favourite Sofia Goggia had to settle for bronze, according to provisional results.

-Johnson’s Olympic title, on Cortina d’Ampezzo’s sunlit Olimpia delle Tofane piste, came exactly a year after she won world championship gold at Saalbach, Austria.
+Johnson’s Olympic title, on Cortina d’Ampezzo’s sunlit Olimpia delle Tofane piste, came exactly a year after she won world championship gold at Saalbach-Hinterglemm, Austria.

-American star Vonn had been trying to claim her fourth Olympic medal despite suffering a ruptured anterior cruciate ligament in her left knee just over a week ago, but her race ended early in Cortina d’Ampezzo.
+American star Vonn had been trying to claim her fourth Olympic medal despite suffering a ruptured anterior cruciate ligament in her left knee about a week ago, but her race ended early in Cortina d’Ampezzo.

-She cried in anguish and pain after her awful fall high up the course, medical staff surrounding the distraught 41-year-old on the Olimpia delle Tofane piste where she has enjoyed much success in the past.
+She cried in anguish and pain after her awful fall high up the course, medical staff surrounding the distraught 41-year-old on the Olimpia delle Tofane piste, where she has enjoyed much success in the past.

 Vonn’s Olympic dream now lies in tatters after her brave effort to achieve the seemingly impossible, an attempt which ended with her being taken away in a helicopter as fans in the stands saluted her with loud applause.

-One of world sport’s most recognisable faces and an alpine skiing icon, Vonn has insisted that she could not only compete but win against the world’s best women skiers, some of whom like Aicher are nearly half her age.
+One of the world’s most recognisable sports faces and an alpine skiing icon, Vonn has insisted that she could not only compete but win against the world’s best female skiers, some of whom, like Aicher, are nearly half her age.

-Vonn said ahead of the Games that she was planning on also competing in the team combined event on Tuesday and the super-G two days later.
+Vonn said ahead of the games that she was planning on also competing in the team combined event on Tuesday and the super-G two days later.

-But that now looks unlikely, a potential long lay-off perhaps heralding the end of her comeback to skiing in her early 40s.
+But that now looks unlikely, a potential long layoff perhaps heralding the end of her comeback to skiing in her early 40s.

 Vonn retired in 2019 but returned to competition in November 2024 following surgery to partially replace her right knee to end persistent pain.

-Vonn had finished on the podium in every previous World Cup downhill race this season, including two victories in St Moritz and Zauchensee, and claimed two more top-three finishes in the super-G.
+Vonn had finished on the podium in every previous World Cup downhill race this season, including two victories in St Moritz and Zauchensee, and claimed two more top-three finishes in the Super-G.

 But retirement looms for Vonn following a disastrous end to one of the biggest stories of the Winter Olympics.